simonft/random-ansible-host/README.md

 # random-ansible-host

 SSH into a random host in a given Ansible group.
-Useful for when you just need to get one, and don't care which.
+Useful for when you just need to get onto one host in a group, and don't care which.

 Usage:
 ```